Jole-C/6208-3D-graphics/README.md

 Of particular note are the latter two features, the procedural terrain generation, and spline based path movement.

+# Keep note of the following:
-## This project must be run in Win32 mode.
+- This project must be run in Win32 mode.
-## The vcxproj.zip file must be unzipped.
+- The vcxproj.zip file must be unzipped.
 This is due to perforce.
 Find it in Applications\6208COMP-Coursework-Template
-## 6208-Coursework-Template must be set as the startup project.
+- 6208-Coursework-Template must be set as the startup project.
+- All .cpp and .h files must be reincluded within Applications\6208COMP-Coursework-Template\ (right click > add > existing item > all .cpp all .h)